Skip to main content

 The takeaway

-AI recommends the electrician it can describe most confidently, and confidence comes from a readable site, structured data, a complete Business Profile, and recent reviews that all agree.
-That is buildable, it is measurable, and most of your competitors have not started.
+AI recommends the electrician it can describe most confidently, and confidence comes from a readable site, a complete Business Profile, a real review base, and sources that all agree.
+The map pack still matters too, so build for both.
+Most of your competitors have not started.
 The first move is seeing where you stand.

 See how often AI names your shop right now.
 Get the AI Visibility Audit.
-You can also run the free AI Visibility Audit walkthrough or see how the local work fits together on our marketing for electricians page.
+It is free, and you can see how the local work fits together on our marketing for electricians page.

 See where you stand in AI search